Federico Gatti: Personal life

 Gatti is an only child; his father Ludovico was a sporting director during his experience at Pavarolo.

 At the age of 17, Federico Gatti left school and started working, following his father's unemployment.
 Gatti worked as a bricklayer and as window manufacturer, repaired roofs and worked at markets for nine-to-ten hours a day until 2018.
 Gatti would train in the evenings, having dinner at 23:00 and would get up between 03:00 and 04:00.
 Gatti's career has also been compared to that of Moreno Torricelli, who played amateur football and was a joiner before signing with Juventus in 1992.

 Gatti considers Juventus' defender Giorgio Chiellini as his idol.
-Prior to switching positions from midfielder to defender, Frank Lampard, Steven Gerrard, Adel Taarabt and Radja Nainggolan had been his idols.
+Prior to switching positions from midfielder to defender, Frank Lampard, Steven Gerrard, Adel Taarabt and Radja Nainggolan had been his inspirations.